 Executive Coaching Trend #6: Integration

 Another threat and opportunity for executive coaches stems from the idea that as coaching becomes increasingly normalized in larger organizations (See Executive Coaching Trend #1), these organizations will insource their coaching needs.
 Doing so could provide greater focus, cost control, and integration with other professional development or HR consultancy London activities like training and performance reviews.
 In the future, coaching may actually become part of the HR department of larger organizations.

 In this world, the nature of executive coaching will change, and coaching engagements will be less of silo following the coach’s desired process and more of a partnership between client, organization, and coaching provider.

 Executives who are end-users of executive coaching services are already accustomed to top-notch digitally-enabled experiences with other pricey services that they consume and will only become more so in the future.
 Clients increasingly expect program delivery to be intuitive, easily accessible, and personalized.
 They want to see their journey mapped out and to know what to expect.

 Coach Danny Morris observes that a significant segment of coaches have become “too focused on looking good and marketing, and don’t resource themselves enough to really show up for their clients.”
 In an atmosphere of rising expectations and industry maturation, flashy marketing is no longer enough; coaches have to deliver.

-Coaching is also moving away from a default of a series of telephone calls or in-person meetings to a more integrated approach, including assignments to be completed between check-ins, workbooks, exercises, supplemental content to which clients can refer, and customized action plans – all of which should ideally be easily accessible from within a single, integrated, portal.
+Coaching is also moving away from a default of a series of telephone calls or in-person meetings planned by your business event planner in LA, to a more integrated approach, including assignments to be completed between check-ins, workbooks, exercises, supplemental content to which clients can refer, and customized action plans – all of which should ideally be easily accessible from within a single, integrated, portal.
 This also allows coaches to be more efficient, spending less time on manual processes and focusing more on program delivery and marketing.